 Fascia Research Congress 2012 Book and DVD on Sale Now.
-Whether or not you were able to join us at the Congress this past March in Vancouver, you can now have a window into the proceedings at this sold-out event.
+Whether or not you were able to join us at the Congress in March 2012 in Vancouver, you can now have a window into the proceedings at this sold-out event.
 In addition, 2007 and 2009 Fascia Research Congress DVDs and proceeding books continue to be offered for purchase.
 Visit fasciacongress.org.

 Stanford Follow-Up Study on Structural Integration and Cerebral Palsy.
 Stanford University Medical School’s research study on Rolfing® Structural Integration (SI) for children with cerebral palsy (CP) began in January 2009.
 Certified Advanced Rolfer™ Karen S. Price reports that she and her research team received a 2-year grant from the Gerber Foundation to enroll 24 children ages two to three with CP for a follow-up study.
 The size of the research team has doubled and now includes a PhD PT for assessments, an additional pediatrician who specializes in CP, PhD consultants, and an individual to assist with grant applications.
 Many children are currently enrolled and work will continue through 2013.
 The team has also applied for a second grant to fund children ages three to seven.
 A paper on the findings from the pilot study, was published in the Journal of Evidence Based Complementary and Alternative Medicine, and a poster presented at the Pediatric Academic Societies Annual Meeting in Vancouver, British Columbia in May 2010.